 The Spectro Inlets EC-MS is made by electrochemists for electrochemists, with the focus on making quantitative mass spectrometry measurements of reaction products easily accessible for electrochemists.
-DEMS systems are most often home-made and require vast time and money resources while not guaranteeing reproducibility, accuracy, and denying the possibility of quantitative measurements.
+DEMS systems are most often home-made and require greater time and money resources while not guaranteeing reproducibility, accuracy, and denying the possibility of quantitative measurements.
 Also, DEMS systems are not well documented, making training of new students a big challenge.

 The Spectro Inlets EC-MS enables sub-turnover resolution for gaseous analytes with 100% collection efficiency, together with full and fast control of dissolved gases at the working electrode.
 In conventional DEMS, the flux of molecules entering the MS is too large, thus a differential pumping system is needed.
 In the differential pumping stage, a large fraction of the molecules to be analyzed is lost.
 Due to the loss of molecules, sensitivity is dramatically reduced, and quantification of the signal becomes impossible.

 Our membrane chip technology is exactly defined by the accurate microfabrication process, whereas typical porous Teflon DEMS membranes exhibit immense variability by nature.
 As a result, the Spectro Inlets EC-MS offers maximum reproducibility by having a well defined flux of molecules and a robust inert membrane surface.

 The Spectro Inlets membrane microchip is designed to protect the mass spectrometer from inadvertent vacuum failures.
 On the contrary, DEMS membranes are susceptible to failure, are challenging to exchange, and exchange often results in irreproducible results.